-Yoho Lake is a 2km off the normal Iceline path and not too far from the Hostel.
+A 2km off the normal Iceline path and not too far from the Hostel.
 Too early in the trail to be much use for our recommended route but could make a nice detour!

-Twin Falls is located near twin falls (guess that was pretty obvious eh?) on the Whaleback section of the trail.
+Located near twin falls (guess that was pretty obvious eh?) on the Whaleback section of the trail.
 This would be a good place to spend a night if you’re looking to break the trail up into three days (either the first night or the last night).

-Laughing Falls is about 6km past Twin Falls.
+About 6km past Twin Falls.
 Right along the river, it looked like a nice place to camp but our weary legs carried on for the remaining 4km to the parking lot.

-Stanley Mitchell Hut: Last but not least, operated by the Alpine Club of Canada, this hut is the luxury way to do a backpacking trip.
+Last but not least, operated by the Alpine Club of Canada, this hut is the luxury way to do a backpacking trip.
 Like Little Yoho Campground, the Stanley Mitchell Hut is placed well to break up the Iceline and Whaleback portions of the trip.
 For beginner backpackers staying in a hut is a great way to try a backcountry trip without having to worry about carrying a tent and cooking supplies on your back.
 For experienced backpackers, this hut is a nice little piece of luxury.
 A bunch of board games, a guitar, and wood burning fireplace make this place quite cozy at night and you’re sure to make new friends!

 Originally built in 1940 the hut has is almost 80 years old.
 It’s undergone a few renovations but is relatively the same as when it was originally constructed (apparently, we weren’t around to see the original construction).
 It was designated a Federal Heritage Building in 1997.